Citizen Science Research for Teachers

 and participate in citizen science research.
 Citizen science is an exciting (and

 easy) way to involved students in field ecology that matters!

-teachers to focus on science inquiry teaching and
+Minnesota teachers to focus on science process skills,

 Odonata Survey Project, Cornell Lab of Ornithology's eBird and Feederwatch,

-Phenology Network and more.
-These programs provide a rigorous and established protocol
+Phenology Network, and more.
+These programs provide rigorous and established

-that creates a scaffold from which to build a unique research project.
-Teachers
+protocols that creates a scaffold from which to build a unique research project.

-of all grades will participate together in the citizen science project, but will
+Teachers of all grades will participate together in the citizen science project,

-work in grade level groups to adapt for specific grade level needs for work in the
+but will work in grade level groups to adapt for specific grade level needs for

-classroom.
-The focus will be on addressing the challenges of making rigorous science
+work in the classroom.
+The focus will be on addressing the challenges of making

-fun and rewarding for you and your students, while at the same time addressing key
+rigorous science fun and rewarding for you and your students, while at the same

-scientist in the field.
-The pace and content of this course will allow you to focus
+educator.
+The pace and content of this course will allow you to focus on cultivating

 Location: University of Minnesota, St. Paul campus